Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

     Click this entry to export data in JSON format.
 A new window is displayed.

     - *Deploy*
-    Click this entry to publish a workflow version.
+    Click this entry to publish a new workflow version with the current state.

   [comment]: <> (Oli: Context menu options not working yet, except for Import/Export JSON.
 Beim klicken wird eine Datei in einer neuen Fenster angezeigt.
 Bleiben alle Funktionen?
 JSON Fenster beschrieben?
 Kann der User da was einstellen?
 Unterschied zwischen Deploy und Publish?)